xiaochuany/blog/docs/posts/202505-ssg-fasthtml.md

 The ease of use comes at a price though.
 It may be hard to tweak one little thing you want which is not supported in the yaml config file or/and mkdocs plugin.
 To do that, you have to dig into the template, the partials and learn Jinja2 template language if you haven't already.
 It's too much.

-Practically all SSG out there seem to follow the same components: a markdown parser, a template system with Jinja2-like language and html/css files.
+Practically all SSG out there seem to use the same components: a markdown parser, a template system with Jinja2-like language and html/css files.

 It strikes me that fasthtml can do all that with just python.
 I am not interested in something achieving feature parity with mkdocs, hugo, jekyll, but rather a minimal system that I have full control and maximum customization for SSG use case.